• Skip to content

 The plan should include recovering computer systems, communication processes, and all necessary business operations.

-We all know how difficult it can be to think when we are overwhelmed with a sudden emergency.
+We all know how difficult it can be to think when we are overwhelmed by a sudden emergency.

-The more detailed the plan, the less you will need to think through tedious detail when chaos and emotions are running high.
+The more detailed the plan, the less you will need to think through tedious details when chaos and emotions are running high.

 3. Recovery Kit